Shelter Care and Transportation Requests to Bring Children/ Youth/Nonminor Dependents to Court

 Submit a Shelter Care/Transportation request using the on-line system as follows:

-• Ensure that the on-line automated DCFS 4360 is completed before 4:00 P.M. the day before the scheduled court hearing or it will not be accepted.
+• Ensure that the on-line automated DCFS 4360 is completed as soon as possible but before 4:00 P.M. the day before the scheduled court hearing.
+Submissions after 4:00 p.m. will not be accepted.

-2. Check to ensure that the placement name, address and all caregiver contact information is correct prior to submission of the request.
+2. Check to ensure that the placement name, address and all caregiver contact information are correct prior to submission of the request.

-4. If two siblings who may not have contact with each other are due in court on the same matter, indicate in the “Special Instructions” section of the DCFS 4360 so that necessary arrangements can be made.
+4. If two siblings who may not have contact with each other are due in court on the same matter, indicate this in the “Notes” section of the DCFS 4360 so that necessary arrangements can be made.

 Court Transportation Unit Responsibilities

-The Court Transportation Unit will contact the CSW only when the requests cannot be approved or when other information is required.
-Unless you have questions, or changes to your request are needed, there is no need to call the Court Transportation Unit.
+The Court Transportation Unit will contact a CSW only when the requests cannot be approved or when other information is required.
+Unless there are questions or changes to your request, there is no need to call the Court Transportation Unit.

 Shelter Care Only Services